mitogen-hq/mitogen/docs/api.rst

         The ``doas`` process is started in a newly allocated pseudo-terminal, and supports typing interactive passwords.

-        Accepts all parameters accepted by :py:meth:`local`, in addition to:
+        Accepts all parameters accepted by :meth:`local`, in addition to:

         :param str username:
             Username to use, defaults to ``root``.